ln1778/hwa.js/CONTRIBUTING.md

 The 4 packages currently here are:

 1. xrpl.js - The client library for interacting with the ledger.
-2. ripple-binary-codec - A library for serializing and deserializing transactions for the ledger.
+2. hwa-ripple-binary-codec - A library for serializing and deserializing transactions for the ledger.
-3. ripple-keypairs - A library for generating and using cryptographic keypairs.
+3. hwa-ripple-keypairs - A library for generating and using cryptographic keypairs.
-4. ripple-address-codec - A library for encoding and decoding XRP Ledger addresses and seeds.
+4. hwa-ripple-address-codec - A library for encoding and decoding XRP Ledger addresses and seeds.

 Each package has it's own README which dives deeper into what it's main purpose is, and the core functionality it offers.
 They also run tests independently as they were originally in separate repositories.